InderKumarRathore/FlickrGallery/README.md

 - Right now we can search if there is existing search going on
 - In `ImageFetcher` class there we're loading images from disk on a serial queue.
 It can be improved
 - There is a general error message for all the server errors, can be improved
-- Right now there is not detail view controller, hence cann't see full size image.
+- Right now there is not detail view controller, hence can't see full size image.
 We can add that too with beautiful animation

+## Debug code
+There is a parameter index which is roaming like a king in the code from one method to another method, don't get panic it's there to help us to know how the images are being downloaded.
+Of course this index parameter can be removed.
+It used in print statements.

 ## License